stelligent/mu-workshop-lab1/README.md

     * Is it possible to target an existing VPC rather than have mu create the VPC [hint](https://github.com/stelligent/mu/wiki/Environments#configuration)?
     * Check out the subnets in the VPC console.
 Are the ECS subnets public or private?
 ELB subnets?

-* **ECS console** - Open the AWS console and navigate to ECS.
-Check out the cluster that was created.
-    * How many tasks are running for the service?
-    * What % of the memory reservation is the service using?
-Is that ok?
-    * What does the memory and cpu reservation look like for the ECS instances?

 * **Service output** - Use `mu` to view the logs for your service.
     * Do you see any errors in the service logs [hint](https://github.com/stelligent/mu/wiki/Services#commands)?
     * What do the errors mean?